Experts warn that 755,000 people at risk of famine in the coming months in war-torn Sudan

 "We urgently need a massive expansion of humanitarian access and funding so we can scale-up our relief operations, and halt Sudan’s slide into a humanitarian catastrophe," she said.

 The conflict has wrecked the country and created a crisis that will impact its future for generations.
-At least 17 million children are out of school because of the war.
+At least 17 million children are out of school, since over 90% of the country's schools are closed because of the war.
 About 4 million children under 5 suffer from acute malnutrition, with 730,000 of those projected to be at imminent risk of dying, said UNICEF Executive Director Catherine Russell.

 “It’s important for the international community to realize that we have to get more resources to Sudan,” she said.
 “But we also need to push the parties, hopefully, to peace.
 That’s really, at the end of the day. what we need here."